Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning: Abstract

 \section{Abstract}

-Federated Learning (FL) enables collaborative model training across distributed clients without sharing raw data, yet its scalability is limited by synchronization overhead.
-Asynchronous Federated Learning (AFL) alleviates this issue by allowing clients to communicate independently, thereby improving wall-clock efficiency in large-scale, heterogeneous environments.
-However, this asynchrony introduces stale updates (client updates computed on outdated global models) that can destabilize optimization and hinder convergence.
-We propose \ours{}, an asynchronous FL framework that revives stale updates through data-free knowledge distillation (DFKD). \ours{} integrates parameter-space aggregation with a lightweight, server-side DFKD process that transfers knowledge from stale client models to the current global model without access to real or public data.
-A meta-learned generator synthesizes pseudo-samples, which enables multi-teacher distillation.
-A hybrid aggregation scheme that combines raw updates with DFKD updates effectively mitigates staleness while retaining the scalability of AFL.
-Experiments on various vision and text benchmarks show that \ours{} achieves faster training up to 32.1\% and higher final accuracy up to 21.5\% compared to asynchronous baselines.
+Federated learning (FL) enables collaborative model training across distributed clients without sharing raw data, yet its scalability is limited by synchronization overhead.
+Asynchronous federated learning (AFL) alleviates this issue by allowing clients to communicate independently, thereby improving wall-clock efficiency in large-scale, hardware-heterogeneous environments.
+However, asynchrony introduces updates computed on outdated global models (\emph{staleness}) that can destabilize optimization and hinder convergence.
+We propose \ours{}, an AFL framework that revives stale updates through data-free knowledge distillation (DFKD). \ours{} integrates parameter-space aggregation with a lightweight, server-side DFKD process that transfers knowledge from stale client updates to the current global model without access to data.
+A meta-learned generator synthesizes pseudo-samples used for multi-teacher distillation.
+A hybrid aggregation scheme that combines raw with DFKD updates effectively mitigates staleness while retaining AFL scalability.
+Experiments on various vision and text benchmarks show that \ours{} achieves faster training by up to 38.4\% and higher final accuracy by up to 16.5\% than asynchronous baselines.